intel/neural-compressor/docs/dynamic_quantization.md

 > Dynamic quantization currently only supports the onnxruntime backend.

 As a [quantization](./Quantization.md) class, dynamic quantization allows users to determine the scale factor for activations dynamically based on the data range that's observed at runtime as opposed to using other methods that entail multiplying a float point value by some scale factor and then rounding the result to a whole number.
-As noted in [PyTorch documentation][PyTorch-DynQuant], this "ensures that the scale factor is 'tuned' so that as much signal as possible about each observed dataset is preserved."
+As noted in [PyTorch documentation][PyTorch-Dynamic-Quantization], this "ensures that the scale factor is 'tuned' so that as much signal as possible about each observed dataset is preserved."
 Since it does not use a lot of tuning parameters, dynamic quantization is a good match for NLP models.

 The onnxruntime bert_base model provides an example where users can create a specific quantization method like the following yaml: